Garrett Hardin

-Garrett James Hardin (April 21, 1915 – September 14, 2003) was an American ecologist.
+Garrett James Hardin (April 21, 1915 – September 14, 2003) was an American ecologist and microbiologist.
 He focused his career on the issue of human overpopulation, and is best known for his exposition of the tragedy of the commons in a 1968 paper of the same title in Science, which called attention to "the damage that innocent actions by individuals can inflict on the environment".
 He is also known for Hardin's First Law of Human Ecology: "We can never do merely one thing.
 Any intrusion into nature has numerous effects, many of which are unpredictable."

-Garrett held hardline anti-immigrant positions as well positions on eugenics and multiethnicism that have led multiple sources to label him a white nationalist.
-The Southern Poverty Law Center called his publications "frank in their racism and quasi-fascist ethnonationalism".
+Hardin held hardline anti-immigrant positions as well as positions on race and eugenics that have led multiple sources to label him a white nationalist.
+The Southern Poverty Law Center described his publications as "frank in their racism and quasi-fascist ethnonationalism".

 Biography

 Hardin received a BS in zoology from the University of Chicago in 1936 and a PhD in microbiology from Stanford University in 1941 where his dissertation research addressed symbiosis among microorganisms.
 Moving to the University of California, Santa Barbara in 1946, he served there as Professor of Human Ecology from 1963 until his (nominal) retirement in 1978.
 He was among the first members of the Society for General Systems Research.